Informal Debt Restructuring and Workout in Singapore

 As a secondary objective, creditors in a winding up will want to assess their relevant lending positions and the assets of the company so that they can estimate how much of their money they can get back if the informal debt restructuring process is insufficient to turn the company around.

 How is it Different from Formal Debt Restructuring?

 The Companies Act has 2 main categories of formal debt restructuring: judicial management and schemes of arrangement.

 In judicial management, when a company is unable or likely to become unable to pay its debts but the interests of the creditors would be better served by its continuation as a going concern compared to winding up, a court may appoint a judicial manager, typically an independent accountant.

 The effect of a judicial management order is to temporarily protect the company from any winding up or debt collection application.
 The judicial manager will then have full power over the assets of the company to ensure that spending is limited and any revenue is properly managed to help the company return to full solvency, and therefore be in a better position to repay creditors in future.

 The aim is thus to turn the company around and increase its profitability, to improve the recovery and satisfaction of the debts of the company.
 But if this objective is not met, then the judicial manager may make a winding up application.

-For more information on judicial management in Singapore, see here.
+Read our other article for more information on judicial management in Singapore.